Unknownuserfrommars/LightningRoute-Web/README.md

 # LightningRoute-Web (DS)
 Lightning Route Web Version - DS Version

-**Note that: THIS branch DOES NOT uses ANY code from ZhiDaoAI (main branch used), so it will be using the MIT License**
+**Note that: THIS branch IS COMPLETELY self-made, so it will be using the MIT License**

 The brand-new mindmap making experience!